Project Passport Africa- 2026

 • What will scholars do to prepare for the Africa trip?

-Scholars are required to attend Saturday classes to prepare for the trip.
-The classes will take place TBD.
+Scholars are required to attend Thursday classes to prepare for the trip.
+The classes will take place at the Lower Academy.

 Journalling– Scholars will be expected to journal every day on the trip.
 In order to get ready for this, scholars will also journal each Saturday.
 Scholars will be provided a small journal.